 "When nothing is pressed" is the default routing setting.
 Incoming calls will attempt to match with the listed call endpoints.

-"When * is pressed" covers a variety of actions a caller could use, this can be used to enable branching paths for your campaign.
+"When * is pressed" covers a variety of options a caller could choose, this can be used to enable branching paths for your campaign.
 In the above example, a caller can press 9 to be connected with a customer service line.

 When using custom routing settings that require caller input, be sure to inform callers of these options using an IVR greeting prompt.
-You can also add additional prompts to convey information.
-The "key press 9" prompt can be used to convey to the caller that "Your call is being connected to a customer service line"
+In the example above, the greeting prompt conveys to the caller the choice to press 1 for sales, or 9 for customer support.
+The "key press 9" prompt can then be used to convey to the caller that "Your call is being connected to a customer service line"

 Applying multiple triggers to a routing setting: